 Ryan reacted badly.
 “Connor!”

-Krissie’s abductor shoved the injector higher up on my neck, to show Ryan they were serious.
+Krissie’s abductor shoved the injector higher up into my neck to show Ryan they were serious.
 I flinched as she pushed me slightly forward to show her intention to harm me.
 “Shut up, Capcoseve!”

-Krissie’s kidnapper pressed the inject button, sending a stream of medication directly into my blood stream.
+Krissie’s kidnapper pressed the inject button.
+It sent a stream of medication directly into my blood stream.
 I gasped.
 The head rush was unbelievable.
 Even with the added euphoria, I wasn’t feeling first-rate.
-“You are not in control of anything, MacKenzie!
+“You don’t have shit, MacKenzie!
 This thing has about seven more shots to it.
 Four will kill him, easily.”

 I had to close one eye to see straight.
 Ryan shook his head in defiance.
 Connor reached out in concern.
 “C’mon now,” he said.
 “That isn’t necessary.
 I’ll cooperate.”

 “Damn straight you will,” I heard Krissie’s accent-less voice declare.
-“Let’s understand one thing right now, gentlemen.
-There will be no time jumping stunts like you pulled a few minutes ago, or I empty this thing into his blood stream.
-And you Ryan, if you pull a disappearing act, I will kill your new friend just as quickly.
-Do we understand each other?”
+“Let’s understand one thing right now, fellas.
+There will be no time jumping stunts like you pulled a little while ago, or I will empty this thing into his blood stream.
+And you, Ryan, if you pull a disappearing act, I’ll kill your new friend just as quickly.
+Do we all understand each other?”

 Ryan nodded.
 Connor asked, “Again, what year do you want me to take you?”

-“Right now we are going up to the bay where Brüder-2 is docked and fly back to Earth.”
+“Right now we are going up to the docking bay and take Burder-2 back to Earth.”
 No one said anything.
 “Is there a problem?”

 Connor said, “You do understand it’s a risky thing, flying Brüder-2 from here to Earth, right?
-She can handle outer-space flights with one pilot only, and even then, it’s not a good idea.
+She can handle outer-space flights with one pilot, and even then, it’s not a good idea.
 If you’re taking all of us, I can’t guarantee life support will handle the load.”